SplineSketch: Even More Accurate Quantiles with Error Guarantees

 \paragraph{Our contributions} Our main contribution is a new technique for designing quantile summaries with bounded worst-case error and high accuracy in practice, combining dynamically maintained subdivision of the input range with a suitable interpolation over the buckets, outlined in \Cref{sec:overview} and described in \Cref{sec:SplineSketchDescription}.

 We demonstrate the power of this technique on a new quantile sketch, called SplineSketch.
 It requires a single parameter $k$ that determines its space usage, which is $O(k)$ memory words for processing the input and $16\cdot k$ bytes when serialized for storage.
 The sketch deterministically guarantees a \emph{theoretically near-optimal uniform rank error} on any input, close to the best possible error of $O(n/k)$ with $k$ memory words; namely, the error is $O(n/k \cdot \log \alpha)$, where $\alpha$ is the aspect ratio.
 At the same time, the accuracy of our sketch in practice is in fact typically 10--200 times better than $n/k$.
-Furthermore, we prove our sketch is \emph{fully mergeable} while retaining the guarantees, i.e., we analyze it in the most general setting when the sketch is constructed by an arbitrary sequence of pairwise merge operations.
+Furthermore, we analyze mergeability of our sketch with respect to worst-case error and show that a similar error bounds applies when merging sketches summarizing a similar number of items.
 Finally, our sketch can be \emph{resized} based on the current memory requirements.